FelipeRibeiro16/Chat-Bot-Whatsapp/README.md

 - chat_processor: This module is responsible for processing the messages of the chat.
 - message_summary: This module is responsible for summarizing the messages of the chat using ChatGPT.
 - gpt_response: This module is responsible for using the ChatGPT to respond to the messages of the chat.
+- transcriber: This module is responsible for transcribing the audios of the chat.

 ## TODO
 - [X] Create a sticker with the last image sent in the chat.